postsharp/Metalama.Documentation/conceptual/troubleshooting/process-dump.md

 ## Step 4.
 Upload the process dump to an online drive

 You will find the process dumps under the `%TEMP%\Metalama\CrashReports` directory, with extension `*.dmp.gz`.
-Upload this file to an online drive service like OneDrive.
+Upload this file to an online storage service like OneDrive.

 ## Step 5.
 Send us the URL through a private channel